-We have audited the financial statements of British Caymanian Insurance Company Limited (the Company), which comprise the statement of financial position as at December 31, 2023 and 2022, and the statement of comprehensive income, statement of changes in shareholder's equity and statement of cash flows for the years then ended, and notes to the financial statements, including material accounting policy information.
+We have audited the financial statements of British Caymanian Insurance Company Limited (the Company), which comprise the statement of financial position as at December 31, 2024, and the statement of comprehensive income, statement of changes in shareholder's equity and statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2023 and 2022, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards (IFRSs).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2024, and its financial performance and its cash flows for the year then ended in accordance with IFRS Accounting Standards.

-Basis for opinion
+Basis for Opinion